The resource

 ore deposit

-This project has the potential to be one of Europe’s largest lithium producers, with a Measured + Indicated + Inferred resource of 2,662,000 tonnes of lithium carbonate equivalent (LCE) according to the 2024 revised Mineral Resource Estimate (MRE).
+Our project has the potential to be one of Europe’s largest lithium producers, with a Measured + Indicated + Inferred resource of 2,662,000 tonnes of lithium carbonate equivalent (LCE) according to the 2024 revised Mineral Resource Estimate (MRE).

 To gain a more detailed understanding of the Zinnwald ore body, in 2022/23 we conducted an extensive drill programme.
 A total of 84 holes were drilled, each to a depth of about 300m (roughly equivalent to the height of the Eiffel Tower), extracting a total of 27 kilometres of core samples for analysis.
 The results of the study are laid out in the revised mineral resource estimate.